9 Steps to a Digital Governance Plan

 October 11, 2016 – Mollie Panzner

-Follow these ten steps to develop a successful digital governance plan.
+Follow these nine steps to develop a successful digital governance plan.

 As I mentioned in a past article, the best way to optimize the use of digital technologies, as well as mitigate their risks, is through education.
 This education should cover vendor capabilities, the risks that they introduce, and the benefits they offer.
 Other vital intelligence includes how to vet and implement vendors, as well as how to hold them accountable when necessary.